mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 The IP address specified in `spec.kubernetes.controlPlane.controlPlaneEndpointOverride` is used for the Keepalived VIP.
 This value is optional if it is already specified in `inventory.yaml` as part of `all.vars.control_plane_endpoint`.
 You can set `spec.kubernetes.controlPlane.keepalived.interface` to specify the network interface for the Keepalived VIP.
-This field is optional; if not set, Konvoy will automatically detect the network interface to use based on the route to the VIP.
+This field is optional; if not set, Konvoy automatically detects the network interface to use based on the route to the VIP.

 Further, you could set `spec.kubernetes.controlPlane.keepalived.vrid` to specify the [Virtual Router ID][keepalived_conf] used by Keepalived.
 This field is optional; if not set, Konvoy will randomly pick a Virtual Router ID for you.